input-output-hk/cardano-node-wiki/Benchmarking.md

 By default, when you switch to some `screen`-window, you are in `nix-shell`.
 If you exited from it, it's possible to go back inside `nix-shell` using `nsh` command.

 ## Benchmarking Profiles on Bench Deployer

+Each benchmark has a **profile**.
+The profile is a set of parameters that specify its particular details.

 Switch to `screen`-window `bench-0` and run: